IBM/aspera-cli/README.md

 The style of output can be set using the `format` option, supporting:

 - `table` : Text table (default)
+- `multi` : List of elements are displayed as a list of tables
 - `text` : Value as String
 - `ruby` : Ruby code
 - `json` : JSON code